 Poems on the Underground has been offering poetry to London’s tube travellers for thirty five years.
 You can read some of our favourite poems here, displayed in their original posters.
 We shall be regularly adding more poems from our collection, verses new and old, familiar and unfamiliar, serious and comic.
 We hope you will enjoy poems which have entertained millions of London commuters, inspiring similar programmes across the world.

-Our next set of Tube poems appears in February, marking the bicentenary of London’s much loved poet, John Keats, who died in Rome, aged 25, on 24 February 1821.
+Our most recent set of Tube poems appeared in February, marking the bicentenary of London’s much loved poet, John Keats, who died in Rome, aged 25, on 24 February 1821.

 You can see our Poems to Celebrate Keats here

 You can download a copy of our Black History Month Leaflet here